Jamie95187/BankTechTest/README.md

 I would like to see a number of my most recent transactions

 As a user,
-so that I won't get in trouble with my finances
+so that I won't have troubles with my finances
 I would like to be stopped from going into an overdraft
 ```